Napari installation guide

 4. Starting Napari

-After the successful installation, you can verify that Napari is working by executing the following commands:
+After the successful installation and activation of the environment, you can start Napari by executing the following command in the terminal:

 napari